nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 actually ends up for this particular package's binary, even if someone has, like, renamed the directory or whatever.
 And this new change means that you just don't have to do that anymore.
 Cargo will just tell you, this is where the binary is.
-And I think this is-- it's worth highlighting here--
+And I think this is— it's worth highlighting here—

 Ben: I was gonna say, like I was curious, if you could use "cargo run" from within the test runner, if that would cause problems, because that would be my